FITing-Tree: A Data-aware Index Structure: Segmentation

-As previously mentioned, to approximate the function that represents an index, we employ piece-wise linear approximation.
-In this setting, a segment is a region of the key space that can be represented by a single linear function whereby all keys inside are within a bounded distance from their lineally interpolated position.
-The simplest way to define a segment is to select the first point (first key) and the last point (the last key) in the segment.
-Using this simple segment definition, we can fit a linear function to the locations of keys in the segment (using the start and the end of the segment as well as the number of positions).
-We can then interpolate the approximate location of the key (using the segment's slope), and scan from predicted location of the key.
+As previously described, a segment is a region of the key space that can be represented by a linear function whereby all keys are within a bounded distance from their linearly interpolated position.
+More specifically, a segment is represented by the first point (first key) and by the last point (the last key) in the segment.
+Using this definition, we can fit a linear function to the locations of keys in the segment (using the start key, end key, and the number of positions).

-Our objective when segmenting the data is to satisfy a maximal error (i.e., the starting point predicated by the interpolation search is at most $error$ number of elements away from the real position).
-This leads to an important property of a maximal segment (a segment is maximal when the addition of a key will violate the specified error): \begin{theorem} The minimal number of locations covered by a maximal linear segment is $error + 1$. \end{theorem}
+Recall that every segment must satisfy the maximal error (i.e., a key's predicated position is at most $error$ number of elements away from its true position).
+This leads to an important property (proof in Appendix~\ref{prf:segment-size}) of a \textit{maximal segment} (a segment is maximal when the addition of a key will violate the specified error): \begin{theorem} The minimal number of locations covered by a maximal linear segment is $error + 1$. \end{theorem}

-\begin{proof} Consider 3 arbitrary points in a 2-dimensional space $(x_1,y_1)$, $(x_2,y_2)$, $(x_3,y_3)$, where $x_1<x_2<x_3$ and $y_1<y_2<y_3$ (since we approximate a monotonic increasing function where the $x$ axis is the key and the $y$ axis is the location, these 3 points serve as a generalization).
-Note that values in the $y$ axis are integers as they represent locations, and since the function is monotonic increasing any $y$ value can appear only once.
-By definition, the linear function starts at the first point in a segment, and ends at the last point in the segment.
-The linear segment is not feasible if the distance on the $y$ axis ($loc$) is larger than the defined error, demonstrated in \autoref{fig:max_segment}.

-Therefore, given the 3 points, a linear segment starting at $(x_1,y_1)$ and ending at $x_3,y_3$ is not feasible if: